hoangvoGitHub/ChatAppSocial/README.md

 - **Websocket**: Use a third-party library for handle STOMP frame.
 - **Jetpack Compose**: Modern Android UI toolkit used for building native interfaces.
 - **MVVM Architecture**: A software architectural pattern that separates the development of the graphical user interface from the development of the business logic.

+## Modularization

+The Social Chat App has been modularized following the guidance and description from [modularization learning journey](https://github.com/android/nowinandroid/blob/main/docs/ModularizationLearningJourney.md)

 ## Screenshots